Chico Salmon

 Ruthford Eduardo "Chico" Salmon (December 3, 1940 – September 17, 2000) was a Panamanian professional baseball player.
 He played in Major League Baseball as a utility player from 1964 through 1972, most notably as a member of the Baltimore Orioles team that won three consecutive American League pennants from 1969 to 1971 and, won the World Series in 1970.
 He also played for the Cleveland Indians.

+Early life

-Salmon graduated from Abel Bravo High School in Colon, Panama where he lettered in baseball, basketball, and track.
+Salmon was born in Colón, Panama on December 3, 1940.
+Salmon graduated from Abel Bravo High School in Colón, where he lettered in baseball, basketball, and track.
 He later attended Abel Bravo College, where he also played baseball.
 It was as a college student that Salmon played for the Panamanian baseball team during the 1959 Pan-American Games in Venezuela.
-Shortly after playing in that tournament, Chico was signed by the Pacific Coast League's Denver club of the Milwaukee Braves organization.

-Salmon was selected by the Seattle Pilots in the expansion draft following the 1968 season, but was acquired by the Orioles for Gene Brabender and Gordon Lund on March 31, 1969.
+Minor league baseball career

+Salmon was originally signed as a free agent by the original Washington Senators, and played one game for their minor league affiliate, the Missoula Timberjacks in 1959.
+He played in the minor leagues for teams affiliated with the San Francisco Giants (1960), Detroit Tigers (1961-62), and Milwaukee Braves (1963).
+During that time, his lowest batting average was .292, and he hit .325 or above every other year.
+In 1963, playing for the Denver Bears of the Triple-A Pacific Coast League at third base and in the outfield, he hit .325, with 103 runs scored and 19 stolen bases.

+The Bears were a Triple-A affiliate of the Braves.
+Before the 1964 season, Salmon was traded by the Braves to the Cleveland Indians.
+During the 1964 season, Salmon played in 71 games for Cleveland's Pacific Coast League affiliate, the Portland Beavers.
+He hit only .234 in his worst minor league season.